-Under the 2015 COPS Office TRGP Programs, no local match is required.
+Under the 2016 COPS Office TRGP Programs, no local match is required.
 The COPS Office is funding 100 percent of the allowable items approved in your FCM.
 (Any salary and benefit costs higher than entry-level must be paid by your agency with local funds.)
-Please note: If the total cost exceeds the approved budget, then the addition expenditures are encouraged to be reported on the SF-425 as recipient share of expenditures.
+Please note: If the total cost for allowable items exceeds the approved budget, then the additional expenditures are encouraged to be reported on the SF-425 as recipient share of expenditures.